ceejbot/dropout-jeep/README.md

 Many thanks to [the NSA](http://www.zerohedge.com/news/2013-12-30/how-nsa-hacks-your-iphone-presenting-dropout-jeep) for the awesome name.
 My tax dollars got me something nice!

+## Operational requirements

+- persistent disk storage for the leveldb instances
+- a Redis for session storage (backed up as you see fit)

 ## TODO

-Short term:

-- trudge trudge features
+Right now:

+- way to get all comments by person
+- marking posts as favorite
+- embedding gists
 - asset pipeline for css / js
 - pagination
 - caching

-Long-term:

-- embedding gists
+Later:

 - moderation implementation / admin role, display
 - tags design
 - API split-out